-Helping Clients Across Ohio
+Helping Clients with Post-Conviction Relief Across Ohio

 Being wrongfully convicted and falsely incarcerated for a crime that you or a loved one did not commit is one of the greatest injustices in life.
 Not only are you unable to take back the time spent in prison, but also the real perpetrator of the crime is free to harm more people.
-Fortunately, our Cleveland post-conviction relief lawyer understands how the failures in our criminal justice system have led to countless innocent people being falsely convicted.
+Fortunately, our Cleveland post-conviction lawyer understands how the failures in our criminal justice system have led to countless innocent people being falsely convicted.

 If you or a loved one has been wrongfully convicted of a crime, Attorney Kimberly Kendall Corral is a proven freedom fighter who has helped many people get their convictions overturned and their lives back on the right path.
 She has partnered with the Ohio Innocence Project to exonerate wrongfully convicted state residents and understands what it takes to rectify such grave injustice.